 - I often change the color of the white orchids attached to my feeder to a subtle hue.
 Select a hue that contrasts and compliments the color of the sky and the hummer (like in the photo below).

 Although this article is a lot longer than your average blog, it certainly isn’t an exhaustive review of the subject…that would take a full book!
 Actually, my goal was pretty modest: I simply hoped to inspire you to give hummingbird photography a try and explain the basic techniques that would give you a good, solid start.
 With a bit of practice and patience you will soon be showing your friends photos that will amaze them.

 As your hummingbird photography skills improve and you learn techniques and tips that are not covered in this article, please share your learnings with me by noting them in the comments section at the end of this article (I reserve the right to get better!)

 Thanks…now get out there and photograph some hummers!

 PS: A note about the photos you see on this blog:

 Unfortunately, I have to reduce the resolution of my photos by 80% when I insert them in this blog.
 If you would like to see them in their full glory and resolution, check out my Flickr Hummingbird album.

-PSS: If you want to see even better hummingbird photos:
+PSS: If you want to see great hand-held shots:

 Checkout these photos by Dan Ripplinger.
-I think this guy might be the best hummingbird photographer on the planet.
 You will be impressed!